 The Port Phillip Multifaith Network comprises representatives and leaders from a wide variety of religions and faith groups in the City of Port Phillip.
 For more information visit the Multifaith Network.

 Asylum Seekers and Refugees

-In 2002, the City of Port Phillip declared itself a Refugee Welcome Zone (PDF 590 KB) in support of the Refugee Council of Australia campaign.
+In 2002, the City of Port Phillip declared itself a Refugee Welcome Zone in support of the Refugee Council of Australia campaign.
 This declaration formed a commitment in spirit to welcoming refugees into our community.